Everything You Need to Know About Geoengineering

 The theory of marine cloud brightening is the brainchild of physicist John Latham and University of Edinburgh professor Stephen Salter.

-They hypothesize that spraying seawater into the atmosphere would produce thicker, more reflective clouds.
+They hypothesize spraying seawater into the atmosphere would produce thicker, more reflective clouds.
 While some approximation of costs and viability exist, one distinction for this method is that it only uses the natural element of seawater versus manufactured aerosols.

 As of now though, it remains untested.